According to the CBSE Syllabus 2023-24, this chapter has been removed from NCERT Class 12 Biology textbook.

-One of the major concerns in recent times has been the issue of population explosion which in turn has necessitated the enhancement of food production.
+One of the major concerns in recent times has been the issue of population explosion, which in turn has necessitated the enhancement of food production.
 For this reason, different biological techniques and principles are being developed.

-Topics Covered in Chapter 9 Strategies For Enhancement In Food Production
+Topics Covered in Chapter 9 Strategies for Enhancement in Food Production

 Single Cell Proteins

-- Dairy farm management – it is the management of animals for milk and its products
+- Dairy farm management – it is the management of animals for milk and its products.

-- Poultry farm management – Poultry is the class of domesticated birds used for food or for their eggs which typically includes ducks and chicken
+- Poultry farm management – Poultry is the class of domesticated birds used for food or for their eggs which typically includes ducks and chicken.

 - Bee-keeping or apiculture – it is the maintenance of hives of honeybees for the production of honey.

-- Fisheries – it deals with catching, processing or selling fish, shellfish or other aquatic animals
+- Fisheries – it deals with catching, processing or selling fish, shellfish or other aquatic animals.

 It is a technology that has helped increase yields to a large extent.
-Green revolution was dependant to a large extent on plant breeding techniques for the development of high-yielding and disease-resistant varieties in rice, wheat, maize etc. Plant breeding is the purposeful manipulation of plant species in order to create desired plant types that are better suited for cultivation, give better yields and are disease resistant.
+Green Revolution was dependent to a large extent on plant breeding techniques for the development of high-yielding and disease-resistant varieties in rice, wheat, maize etc. Plant breeding is the purposeful manipulation of plant species in order to create desired plant types that are better suited for cultivation, give better yields and are disease resistant.

-Listed below are the steps in breeding a new genetic variety of a crop:
+Listed below are the steps in breeding a new genetic variety of a crop.

 - Collection of variability